etineh/alarm-me/README.md

 ```
 2. Open the project in Android Studio.

-3. Build and run on a physical device or emulator (Android 12+ preferred).
+3. Build and run on a physical device or emulator.

 ---